Find out the science behind ceviche and how to make it at home. Includes tips for type of fish, length of marinade time, and doing make-ahead ceviche.

 Some people marinate the fish a lot longer than we have recommended.
 If you like the fish a little drier and fully flaky, then you can marinate for much longer, an hour or even more.
 But if you like it firmer, think slightly flaky on the outside with a firmer sushi-style texture in the middle, then don’t go more than 30 minutes.

-It really depends on what is freshest on the day you’re making your ceviche.
-Go to your shop and ask the fishmonger.
+Very fresh fish is the best for ceviche!
+Go to your shop and ask the fishmonger what is freshest on the day you’re making your ceviche.
 Tell them you want a firm white ocean fish that is as fresh as possible.
-Grouper, sea bass and sole are great choices.
+Grouper, sea bass, and sole are great choices.

 Ceviche is not a make-ahead dish, at least not if you like yours on the firmer side.
 If you like it flakier, you can marinade for longer and then it is a natural make ahead option.

-Instead, to do make-ahead ceviche, you can get everything ready ahead of time.
+Instead, to do make-ahead ceviche, you can get everything prepped ahead of time.
 Slice your fish and get it back on ice in the fridge.
 Chop your onion and jalapenos.
-Juice your lemons, limes and oranges.
+Juice your lemons, limes, and oranges.
 Cut up the tomatoes and avocados.

-30 minutes before serving the ceviche, toss the fish with the lemon, lime and onion.
+Then 30 minutes before serving the ceviche, toss the fish with the lemon, lime, and onion.
 Put it in the fridge.
-Then add your other ingredients, top with cilantro and serve.
+Then add your other ingredients, top with cilantro, and serve.
 It’s pretty easy, really.
 And pretty impressive too.
 Well done, you!

-- 1 lb. firm white ocean fish like grouper, sea bass or sole, in 1-inch pices sliced 1/4 inch thick
+- 1 lb. firm white ocean fish (like grouper, sea bass, or sole), in 1-inch pieces sliced 1/4 inch thick

 - 1/2 cup lime juice